peteroupc/html3dutil/doc/extras_meshes_text.TextFont.md

 page</a>.

 See <a href="https://github.com/mattdesl/text-modules#bitmap-text">this page</a>
-for a list of bitmap font generation tools.
+for a list of image font generation tools.
 (No one tool is recommended over any other, and the mention of this link is not an endorsement or sponsorship of any particular tool.)